 I can’t find red beans…

-I recommend using red beans that are typically found in Mexican recipes, sometimes you find them with their English name: kidney beans.
-If you really can’t find them, you can use borlotti beans but the result will be creamy while the red beans stay crunchy when cooked and don’t mush.
+I recommend using red beans typically found in Mexican recipes, sometimes you find them under the English name: kidney beans.
+If you really can’t find them, you can also use borlotti beans, but the result will be creamy while the red beans stay crunchy during cooking and do not get mushy.

 I can’t find yellow peppers…

-I prefer to use peppers of different colors to create a colorful dish, but common red peppers will do just fine!
+I prefer to use peppers of different colors to create a colorful dish, but common red peppers are just fine!

 I can’t find arugula this season…

-Then use spinach which is nutritious even though it’s not a cruciferous.
-The cooking method will be the same: just 1 minute to wilt them.
-If you’re more daring, you could use the tender part of kale leaves, letting them cook just a couple of minutes.
-This way you also have a cruciferous in the dish!
+Then use spinach, which is nutritious even though it’s not a cruciferous.
+The cooking method will be identical: just 1 minute to wilt them.
+If you’re more daring, you can use the tender part of black cabbage leaves, letting them cook for just a couple of minutes.
+This way, you also have a cruciferous in the dish!

-The pasta in this diet is always 1 point per 10 g uncooked.
-You can use whatever pasta you prefer!
-I usually use whole wheat pasta, and for this dish, I usually choose penne or fusilli.
-But nothing prevents you from using another type or even gluten-free pasta if you can’t tolerate gluten.
+Pasta in this diet is always 1 point for every 10 g uncooked.
+You can use the pasta you prefer!
+I usually use whole wheat pasta, and for this dish, I generally choose penne or fusilli.
+But nothing stops you from using another type or even gluten-free pasta if you can’t tolerate it.

-If you have leftovers or want to prepare it the day before, put it in a container in the fridge; it will last at least 3 days.
-But take it out of the fridge a few hours before: in my opinion, it’s better at room temperature than fridge cold.
-I’m not sure if it can be frozen; aside from lasagna, I never freeze pasta… The sauce, however, can be frozen but without the arugula, which is better added later!
+If there’s any left, or you want to prepare it the day before, put it in a container in the fridge, and it will last at least 3 days.
+But take it out of the fridge a few hours before: I think it’s better at room temperature than fridge cold.
+I don’t know if it can be frozen; aside from lasagna, I never freeze pasta… You can freeze the sauce but without the arugula, which is better added afterward!